Going off grid: Computationally efficient inference for log-Gaussian Cox processes: Examples

-where \texttt{sample} is a 0/1 variable that indicates if the mesh node is in the sampled area.
-This method can be extended in a straightforward manner to cover more complicated designs, although \citet{Chakraborty2011} suggest it is necessary to assume that the design is known.

-In order to test our method on this type of problem, we have simulated a log-Gaussian Cox process on $[-1,1] \times [-1,1]$ and removed the points from the rectangle $[-0.5,0.4] \times [-0.1,0.4]$ to simulate the variable sampling mentioned above.
-The simulated data set is shown in Figure \ref{holes} and the difference in the posterior mean generated from the full data and the censored data is shown in Figure \ref{holes_mean}.
-There is very little difference between the two posterior means outside of the censored area, whereas there are, unsurprisingly, missing features from within the censored area.
-From our point of view, the most interesting figure in this example is Figure \ref{holes_marginals}.
-We ran the analysis using two different meshes with the same maximum edge length.
-The first mesh (dotted lines) was a regular lattice that covered the entire domain and contained $4225$ points.
-The second mesh (dashed lines) is an irregular mesh consisting of $3850$ points that was de-refined in the censored area shown in Figure \ref{hole_mesh}.
-Figure \ref{holes_marginals} compares the posterior marginals for the parameters for these two meshes and it can be seen that they are, for all intents and purposes, identical.
-It is, however, important to have some points inside the censored area to ensure that the random field behaves properly---it would be incorrect to simply remove the censored area from the mesh.

-Computing on the mesh that was correctly adapted to the problem unsurprisingly resulted in a significant decrease in computational time.
-With the regular grid, the full inference took $114.55$ seconds on a 2009 Macbook Pro, whereas the computation on the irregular mesh required only $81.02$ seconds---a saving of $29\%$!
-This justifies our statement that automatically using regular lattices is computationally wasteful.
+In order to test our method on this type of problem, we simulated a log-Gaussian Cox process on $[-1,1] \times [-1,1]$ and removed the points from the rectangle $[-0.5,0.4] \times [-0.1,0.4]$ to simulate the variable sampling.
+The simulated data set is shown in Fig.~\ref{holes}, and the difference in the posterior mean generated from the full data and the censored data is shown in Fig.~\ref{holes_mean}.
+There is very little difference between the two posterior means outside the censored area, whereas there are missing features within the censored area.
+We also compared the results obtained for two different meshes with the same maximum edge length, a regular lattice that covers the entire domain and contains $4225$ points, and the irregular mesh consisting of $3850$ points that is coarsened in the censored area, shown in Fig.~\ref{hole_mesh}.
+The posterior marginal distributions for the parameters for these two meshes are extremely similar.
+In order to avoid boundary effects in the finite-dimensional random field, it is important to have points inside the censored area to ensure that the random field behaves properly.
+Use of the mesh correctly adapted to the problem resulted in a significant decrease in computational time.
+With the regular grid, the full inference took $37$ seconds on a Linux laptop with a 2.2 GHz i7 4702HQ processor, whereas the computation on the irregular mesh required only $24$ seconds, a $35\%$ reduction by coarsening $11\%$ of the total mesh.